 The company reported a first-quarter earnings beat of $2.42 per share compared to the analysts’ estimates of $2.25 per share.
 Revenues jumped 10.1% year-over-year to $8.619 billion.
 Management reiterated guidance of adjusted EPS between $9.61 and $9.71.

 This list ranks the top optionable stocks based on trend, volume, price and our proprietary algorithm.
-FREE Bonus: The Strategy Used To Make 5 Million In 2 Years!

 The merger with Allergan gave AbbVie more drug portfolio diversification and provided access to the cosmetic treatments and neurology market segment.
 Allergan’s brands such as Botox, Juvederm, and CoolSculpting, along with the promising antipsychotic drug Vraylar, are now under AbbVie’s umbrella and should pay off dividends for years to come.

 In June, Argus, Wolfe Research, and Atlantic Equities all raised guidance on the stock from a “neutral” or “market-weight” recommendation to “buy” or “over-weight.
 Argus and Atlantic Equities both provided a $115 price target as well.

 The stock appears to trade cheaply at just 10 times earnings compared to the pharmaceutical industry average of 34 times earnings.